Slash Program Overview

 Contractors Hauling Slash

 Homeowners may either need to or elect to retain a contractor to thin their property and/or transport their slash to the Transfer Station.
-Prior to delivering the first load, the homeowner or his agent must obtain a permit from Village Hall for his contracted thinning effort.
-This permit will verify the eligibility for free disposal.
+Prior to delivering the first load, the homeowner or his agent must obtain a permit from the Solid Waste Department for his contracted thinning effort.
+This permit will verify the eligibility for disposal.

 The permit must accompany the first load by the contractor, and will be retained by Transfer Station personnel throughout the duration of the contract.

 A property owner hauling their own slash to the Transfer Station must obtain a permit with an address, amount of slash and a signature before bringing it to the Transfer Station.

 Delivery of Slash Material to the Transfer Station